tlswg/tls13-spec/draft-ietf-tls-tls13.md

 end_of_early_data
 : This alert is sent by the client to indicate that all 0-RTT application_data messages have been transmitted (or none will be sent at all) and that this is the end of the flight.
-This alert MUST be at the warning level.
 Servers MUST NOT send this alert and clients receiving it MUST terminate the connection with an "unexpected_message" alert.

 user_canceled
 : This alert notifies the recipient that the sender is canceling the handshake for some reason unrelated to a protocol failure.
 If a user cancels an operation after the handshake is complete, just closing the connection by sending a "close_notify" is more appropriate.
 This alert SHOULD be followed by a "close_notify".
-This alert is generally a warning.
 {:br }

 Either party MAY initiate a close by sending a "close_notify" alert.
 Any data received after a closure alert is ignored.
 If a transport-level close is received prior to a "close_notify", the receiver cannot know that all the data that was sent has been received.
+Upon receiving a "close_notify" alert the TLS implementation SHOULD indicate end-of-data to the application.

 Each party MUST send a "close_notify" alert before closing the write side of the connection, unless some other fatal alert has been transmitted.
 The